“Little roller up along first. Behind the bag. It gets through Buckner! Here comes Knight, and the Mets win it.”

-By the time we got to spring training Davey didn’t say hey guys we’re going to win the pennant, he said, we’re going to dominate.
-We are going to DOMINATE.
-And dang, we went out and by the All Star break we’re fifteen games up or so.
+By the time we got to spring training Davey didn’t say hey guys we’re going to win the pennant, he said, “We’re going to dominate.”
+And dang, we went out and by the All-Star break we’re fifteen games up or so.
 Just a combination of a lot of things: ability, a great manager, and mindset.

 MMO: In 1987 you signed with the Baltimore Orioles right before spring training that season, how difficult was it to leave New York?
 Do you believe that if the front office kept the roster together you guys would’ve had a chance to repeat and become a dynasty?